11 Min Read

-In this day in age, everything is about convenience—especially when it comes to the health and safety of our pets.
+In this day and age, everything is about convenience—especially when it comes to the health and safety of our pets.
 That’s where online veterinary care enters the picture.
 Pet telemedicine allows pet parents to connect with veterinarians to get the medical answers they need quickly and without ever leaving the comfort of their own home.
 Plus, many of these services can also prescribe medication and deliver it to your home, so you can move on with your busy day.

 That said, not all remote vets can diagnose or give your pet the treatment they deserve.
 Keep reading to discover where to find online vets who write prescriptions and learn how to get a vet prescription online.
 We’ll also highlight the steps you can take to prepare for your online vet appointment in this guide.